Week 35 pregnancy: Symptoms, baby milestones, and delivery prep

 Your belly is likely at its heaviest, and you may experience itching or tightness as your skin stretches.
 Using a good moisturizer can help alleviate these symptoms.

-• Length: The fetus size is about 18-19 inches, similar to the size of a honeydew melon.
+• Length: Approximately 18-19 inches, about the size of a honeydew melon.

 35-Week ultrasound